wunderwuzzi23/blog/content/posts/2020/red-teaming-endpoint-protection-agent-edr.md

 Obviously this can be misused by an adversary.

-The "beauty" of this is that the red team does not even have to maintain or run their own infrastructure.
+Using this technique is quite elegant, as it does not require the red team to maintain or run their own infrastructure.

-## Perform an EDR focused Red Team Operation

-Your red team should run an operation to gain administrative access to the portal of these systems.

-The portals are pretty much always web based, so tactics such as ["Pass the Cookie"](https://attack.mitre.org/techniques/T1550/004/) might be performed by adversaries after compromising blue team members.
+The red team can do an operation to gain administrative access to the portal of these systems in your organization.
+The portals are web based, so tactics such as ["Pass the Cookie"](https://attack.mitre.org/techniques/T1550/004/) might be performed by adversaries after compromising blue team members.

 Once an adversary has access to the Web UI, there are features such as "Go Live", or "Live Response" that allow access to any host in the organization where the EDR agent is running.

 **No kidding!**

-## Examples for Endpoint Agents
+## Products and Examples

-Here are some examples and information from vendors of EDR:
+There is a wide range of products, but they mostly converge around a common feature set, including establishing interactive shells and command execution on hosts.
+Here are some examples and details from vendors:

 * [Windows Defender ATP - Initiate Live Response Session](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/respond-machine-alerts#initiate-live-response-session)